minterpy-project/minterpy/CONTRIBUTING.md

 or run `hash -r` instead.

-This problem does not seem to appear for virtual environments created by conda.
+This issue does not seem to occur for environments created by Conda.

-### Dependency Management & Reproducibility (conda)
+### Dependency management & reproducibility (conda)

-Here are a few recommendations for managing dependency and maintaining the reproducibility of your `minterpy` development environment:
+Here are some recommendations for managing dependency and maintaining reproducibility of your Minterpy development environment:

 1. Always keep your abstract (unpinned) dependencies updated in `environment.yaml` and eventually in `setup.cfg` if you want to ship and install your package via `pip` later on.